Silverdale railway station (Staffordshire)

 Silverdale railway station was a railway station that served the village of Silverdale, Staffordshire, England.
 It was opened by the North Staffordshire Railway in 1863 and closed to passengers in 1964.

-In its later years, the station was used by staff operating trains to and from the adjacent colliery.
+In its later years, the station was used by staff operating trains to and from the adjacent Silverdale Colliery.
 For this purpose, a large rail loader was built.

 Present day

 Today, only the restored platforms are still in place.
 The station building has been rebuilt at the Apedale Heritage Centre.

-On 21 August 2009, work on Silverdale station platforms was observed with brickwork being repaired or repointed and they have now been restored as part of a railway footpath to Newcastle-U-Lyme.
+On 21 August 2009, work on Silverdale station platforms was observed with brickwork being repaired or repointed and they have now been restored as part of a railway footpath to Newcastle-under-Lyme.